foldda/charian/README.md

 public static Rda Parse(string rdaEncodedString)   /* decode the RDA string and return an Rda container object  */
 ```

+> Class Rda offers additional methods and properties to the above-described (core) methods.
+Please refer to the test cases in this repo for examples of using the full features of the API.

 **Interface IRda**

 The IRda interface contains definition of two methods: